 The majority of the following forms are for FIS race events.
 The most up-to-date forms are available on the FIS web site ~ www.fis-ski.com.
-Some National forms are available in the Level 2 course manual and current forms are available on the ACA web site ~ www,canski.org.
+Some National forms are available in the Level 2 course manual and current forms are available on the ACA web site at www,alpinecanada.org .